Falcon/NakedSword Founder Tim Valenti Reflects on 25 Years

 One of Cubik’s earliest high-profile clients was Eidos Interactive, the creators of Tomb Raider.
 The agency helped generate content and visibility around Lara Croft, nudging her from an early 2D character into the beginnings of an icon.

 “I thought, why can’t we be doing this with regular movies in Hollywood?”
 Valenti recalls.
-“I went down to LA and got into some studios and told them what we were doing.
-They all thought it was great but they weren’t ready.”
+“I went down to L.A. to meet with some studios to tell them what we were doing.
+They all thought it was great, but they weren’t ready.”

 “We built their platform and subscription site,” says Valenti.
 “I was trying to build my own little empire because I couldn’t do it in Hollywood.”